realTristan/class.io/README.md

 - Svelte is 30% faster than other frameworks.
 - Svelte is best when used for designing small apps

-<h3>Security</h3>

-- The backend requires an authentication token to be used
-- The authentication token can only be used once and can only be used within 8 seconds of it's creation

 # Todo
 <h3>Major</h3>